semanticClimate/p/en/events/AI_Ethics.md

 ---
-title: National Library Conclave on AI and Ethics
+title: National Conclave on AI and Ethics
 date: 2024-02-20
 featured: true
 description: AI and ETHICS | Perspectives from Industry and Academia